cwendorf/CALM/docs/examples/extractingHypotheses.md

 ## 2   0 1 -1
 ```

 The intercept is equivalent to the mean of the last group.
-Parameter represent the difference between each group and the last group.
+Remaining parameters represent the difference between each group and the last group.

 #### Example: contr.sum